Manitary/WotLK-LogParser/README.md

 ## Upcoming features (hopefully)

 * Add a undo-redo function to quickly move through recently applied filters
-* Add pet <-> owner pairing of creatures summoned by Snake Trap
 * Add absorb log
 * Add a graph for the currently selected meter
 * Add a button to re-parse pet <-> owner coupling, to rewind mistakes done with manual pairing